Torlinski/vinny/README.md

 - Use `potry run isort .` to order and group imports.

-- Use `poetry run pylint` to run linting.
+- Use `poetry run pylint core tests server main.py` to run linting.

 ### Testing